notaryproject/notation/docs/distribution/README.md

 **Cons with this approach:**

+* A new linking api, unique to signatures
-* The client must make two calls to achieve a single operation of uploading a signature object, which by definition has the linking information.
+* The client must make two calls to achieve a single operation of uploading a signature object, which by definition has the linking information
+* If the signature linking API fails, additional garbage collection of a signature manifest must be cleaned up

 ### Linking Signatures - Option 3: Signature Upload API